deepanshululla/stores_rest_api_flask/README.md

 # REST API for E-Commerce Store

 * Created a REST API with python flask and SQLALCHEMY as ORM using MYSQL as the backend.
-* Increased security by using JWT tokens for authentication and authorization for specific requests.
+* Increased security by using JWT tokens for user authentication and authorization for specific requests.
 * Used Postman for testing and documenting the functionality of the REST API.